 • Incoterm + Place + Version

-In the case of FOB, the reason why it is important is that earlier versions of Incoterms rules can be used if specified and there is a different point at where the risk transfers from the 2000 version to the 2010 version.
+In the case of FOB, the reason it is important is that earlier versions of Incoterms rules can be used if specified, and there is a different point at where the risk transfers from the 2000 version to the 2010 version.

-The IOE run training course on Incoterms - Click here to find out more
+The Chartered Institute runs training course on Incoterms - Click here to find out more

 A customs procedure code (CPC) is a code used on import and export declaration, which identifies the customs process which goods are being entered into and removed from.

-The IOE run training courses covering Customs Procedure Codes - Click here to find out more
+The Chartered Institute runs training courses covering customs procedure codes - Click here to find out more

 Under the new Union Customs Code (UCC) and customs special procedures, you do have to be authorised to use Inward Processing.
 This is either Authorisation by Declaration, if you only use the procedure up to 3 times a year, or Full Authorisation for use of more than 3 times a year.